hi-sushanta/All_Blog/clj80v2z2000j0al24erx7eoz.md

 visualize2DSoftmax(X, y, model)
 ```

-Note 🔥 — Now our model training is complete, but we need some visual way to see the model performance.
+Note — Now our model training is complete, but we need some visual way to see the model performance.
 I use a contour plot to show the decision texture of our algorithm “Blue represent first class, red mean second class”

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1693704765893/e964a856-fa6b-4c0a-a784-d022ccbfa289.png align="center")

 We can now see the model I build not solved the problem.
 Some blue dots have a red place and red dots have a blue place — 🚩

-We need to improve our model performance, so in this case, I add two hidden layers and n = 30 hidden units both hidden layers.
+We need to improve our model performance, so in this case, I add two hidden layers and **n = 30** hidden units both hidden layers.

 ```python
 model = nn.Sequential(